You Can Be Neutral

 The most popular version of counseling is after-the-fact crisis management.
 It’s the solution we turn to not because we have a problem but because the problem, undetected heretofore, has been around long enough for us to reach overload.
 It’s entrenched and won’t be easily dislodged.
-The solution is more like a slow and tedious untangling process than a quick fix.
+Counseling, where we hope to find the answer, is more like a slow and tedious untangling process than a quick fix.
 There’s no pill for this.

-The process includes a bit of self discovery, others discovery and experience analysis.
+The process includes a bit of self-discovery, others discovery, and experience analysis.
 These three elements are the basic influences in every person’s life.
 They teach us how to think and act.

 But what I just described is only one type of counseling.
 The people who provide it are professionals and it only takes place after the fact.
 It’s corrective, not prophylactic.